dinesh4official/XFPDF/README.md

 # Convert the HTML string to PDF file

 In recent days, I tried to convert the HTML string to PDF file in Xamarin Forms.
 But, unfortunately, there is no free library or default support in Xamarin platform.
-So, I tried to achieve the requirement with the help of [WebView](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.webview) and Xamarin Forums, I got ideas from colleagues and finally achieved the requirement through renderers.
+With the help of [WebView](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.webview) and Xamarin Forums, I got ideas from colleagues and finally achieved the requirement through renderers.

 **For Android**